kantancoding/go_microservices_course_final_project/README.md

-# go_microservices_course_final_project
+# go_microservices_course_rakhimjon_shokirov

 Please create a PR (Pull Request) containing your final projects code.
 Instructions are as follows:

-1. clone the repository
+1. cloned repo
-2. create a branch prefixed with final_project_your_name
+2. created a branch named final_project_rakhimjon_shokirov
-3. create a directory with your name as displayed on the Teachable platform
+3. created a directory with name rakhimjon_shokirov
-4. Write the Infrastructure Code as well as the code for your service and anything else that might be necessary (db init scripts etc. if applicable to your specific service) in your named directory
+4. Wrote all codes and scrpits inside the directory
 5. create a pull request with the base being the main branch of this repository